RebeccaHull/causal_inference/writing/report.md

 ![Why do you
 fly?](Airline%20Loyalty%20Conjoint%20Survey%20-%20Travel%20Reason_%20Chart.png)

+Most people travel once - a few times a year.
+Most people travel either to see family and friends or for vacation.

 ![Package Names: Star, Nova, Aurora](Loyalty%20Card%20Package%20Options%20-%20Card%20Type%20Chart.png)

+Since card name was randomly assigned with benefits to create a package, there isn’t anything to glean from this chart.

 ![Benefit Grouping
 1](Loyalty%20Card%20Package%20Options%20-%20Benefit%201%20Chart.png)

+20% or 25% discount on flight tickets were really desired.

 ![Benefit Grouping
 2](Loyalty%20Card%20Package%20Options%20-%20Benefit%202%20Chart.png)

+Free seat upgrades and exclusive deals with partner services were much more popular than lounge access.

 ![Package
 Prices](Loyalty%20Card%20Package%20Options%20-%20Price%20Chart.png)

+The most favorable choice was the cheapest package deal per month with the least favorable being the most expensive.
+This makes perfect sense.

 ![Attribute
 Importance](Loyalty%20Card%20Package%20Options%20-%20Attribute%20importance%20Chart.png)

+Card type was most important out the the 4 attributes, followed by benefit 2 (which had lounging, boarding, seating, and exclusive deals) and then by benefit 1 (which had discounted tickets and free checked bags).

 ![Would you buy a loyalty
 card?](Airline%20Loyalty%20Conjoint%20Survey%20-%20Buy%20a%20card_%20Chart.png)

+24% of survey respondents would consider buying a loyalty card for themselves.

 ![What’s your yearly income
 bracket?](Airline%20Loyalty%20Conjoint%20Survey%20-%20Yearly%20Income%20Chart.png)